ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 Besides loading ROMs (and playlists, assets, configuration files, etc.) from eMMC/SD card, this installation can also load those files from USB.

 1. Label you pendisk "CHOKO" (exactly like that) and create a folder in the root named "CHA_LAKKA".
 The pendisk doesn't need to be empty, but must be formatted in FAT or EXT (the same as for running CHA games from USB).
-2. Create the following structure, where you will put the necessary files for playlists, icons, overlays, ROMs, etc.:
+2. Create the following structure (carefull, folders names are case sensitive), where you will put the necessary files for playlists, icons, overlays, ROMs, etc.:

 ```
 Folder PATH listing for volume CHOKO